mouselangelo/assist/README.md

 1.22.4
 ```

 > The project is currently being developed on MacOS and there might be issues running it in other environments.
-Feel free to add an Issue or create a Pull Request! 😀
+Feel free to [add an Issue] or create a [Pull Request]! 😀

 ### Download & Install Project 🛠